BenefitFinder/BenefitFinder.github.io/_articles/apple-health-workers-disabilities.md

 ### Additional Notes on Eligibility

-Here’s a more in-depth checklist commonly used to determine whether someone is likely eligible for HWD:
+Here’s a more in-depth checklist to determine if you are likely eligible for HWD:

 - Some people may be eligible for HWD, who are not eligible for other SSI-related medical programs, due to their having: